 Today, the junta’s legacy can be seen today in the country’s far right.
 Golden Dawn, a neo-Nazi party that currently holds 17 seats in parliament, was founded and led by Nikolaos Michaloliakos.
 He met the leaders of the 1967-74 junta whilst in prison and essentially became Papadopoulos’ heir to the far right with the creation of Golden Dawn in 1980.
 The junta’s legacy penetrates further than the neo-Nazi ‘fringe’ however.
 Makis Voridis, now a member of the centre-right New Democracy, headed the youth wing of Papadopoulos’ far right EPEN until 1990, and founded the far right Hellenic Front in 1994.
 Especially since the financial crisis and the electoral failure of the nationalist Popular Orthodox Rally (LAOS) party, the centre-right has readily incorporated far-right elements into its sphere.

 It is clear the far right is a very real threat in Greece.
 Golden Dawn members attack refugees and immigrants in the streets.
 It is no exaggeration to call them a criminal gang.
-The police – arguably due to the legacy of the military junta – are widely known to have far right sympathies.
+Amongst other crimes, their members were responsible for the murder of anti-fascist rapper Pavlos Fissas in 2013, sparking protests across Athens and in other European cities, a murder confessed to be politically motivated.
+The police – arguably somewhat due to the legacy of the military junta – are widely known to have far right sympathies.
 Greece’s central location in the refugee crisis has seen a number of Golden Dawn attacks across Greece, with refugee camps and housing squats in Athens targeted.
 In January of this year, Golden Dawn MP Yiannis Lagos, stormed a school in Athens, threatening staff over plans to welcome refugee children into classrooms.
 Greece has a bloody history of fascism.
 We will do well to remember that.